gradeup/gradeup.github.io/_posts/2017-08-08-website-optimisations.md

 Javascript is the file that helps user in interacting with the webpage.
 But adding more and more javascript slows down the rendering of the webpage.
 There are ways to avoid javascripts acting as a render blocker :

 * #### Async or Defer the scripts
-Async downloads the file during HTML parsing but will act as a render blocing to execute it when file is downloaded.
+Async downloads the file during HTML parsing but will act as a render blocking to execute it when file is downloaded.
 Defer downloads the file during HTML parsing and will execute the file after the parsing is completed.
 ```
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js" type="text/javascript" defer="true"></script>
 ```